BOM-98/mental-maths-project-2/README.md

 #### Desktop Page

 The home page was designed to show only pertinent information on the screen.
-Statistical indicators including time, level and quesiton number are displayed across the top.
+Statistical indicators including time, level and question number are displayed across the top.
 On the very right of the statistics container a box displays the current percentage of questions the user is getting correct and on time. the user will need to keep this score above 85% to progress to further levels.

 The center of the page features the sum to be answered and the input box that the user can use to answer the question.